rust-secure-code/cargo-auditable/README.md

 ## How it works

-Your Cargo.lock is embedded in your executable as `&'static str` at build time, with an added start and end markers.
-The code is exceedingly trivial, so I encourage you to check it out.
+Your Cargo.lock is embedded in your executable as `&'static str` at build time into a dedicated linker section.
+We can then recover it with `objcopy` on Linux or the appropriate tools on other operating systems (a pure-Rust extractor for all major platforms would be welcome).
+The code is quite trivial, so I encourage you to check it out.

-The "call a no-op function" requirement is a hack to keep our info from getting optimized out by rustc.
-It even survives LTO, but is not ergonomic.
-Despite Rust stabilizing `#[used]` annotation, you still need [low-level platform-specific hacks](https://github.com/rust-lang/rust/issues/47384) to preserve an unused static that comes from a library.
-Hopefully we'll get cooperation from the compiler if/when this functionality is uplifted in Cargo.

 ## FAQ